sarikasurampudi/oml/oml4py-adb/get-started/get-started.md

 </if>
 ## Task 2: Get familiar with OML Notebooks

+We will now download a set of Notebooks that will be used throughout the workshop.
+It is important that you download and uncompress the collection of Notebooks to a memorable place so that you can find them when it's time to import the files.

+> **NOTE:** There is no Notebook for Lab 5, even though you see Lab 5 in the main index of the workshop, because we will be using an interactive UI during that Lab.

 <if type="freetier">
 1. [**CLICK HERE** to download a ZIP file with all the notebooks we will use for these Labs (in a special DSNB format)](https://objectstorage.us-ashburn-1.oraclecloud.com/p/-i6x7RilAL74Y-CNNwX-sWS7yn14fD86s7ixs18e-YFBigdgYcGcRwAvYsRjjmn1/n/adwc4pm/b/oml4py_labs/o/oml4py_labs_freetier_ds.zip?download=1) which contain the notebooks for the Labs.
 Save it to your local machine and __extract them__ to a memorable place.
 </if>